Squarespace pricing 2025: how much will it cost to build a website?

 Which Squarespace plan should you choose?

-Now you’ve read my detailed breakdown of each plan, it’s time to decide which you should pick.
+Now that you’ve read my detailed breakdown of each plan, it’s time to decide which you should pick.
 Here’s a quick summary:

-Of the four, I’d recommend the Business plan as the best place to start.
-For just £17 per month, you can sell unlimited products and unlock additional tools, such as promotional pop-ups and a branded email address.
-That said, it’s important to consider your budget, the range of features you need, and the power you need behind your online store before deciding on a subscription.
+Of the four, I’d recommend the Core plan as the best place to start.
+For just £17 per month, you can sell unlimited products, plus unlock additional tools, such as promotional pop-ups, a branded email address, and advanced website analytics.

 Is Squarespace good value for money?

-If you asked me for the best website builder in 2024, I’d say Squarespace is up there with the best – in fact, our testing found it to be the second-best builder overall, behind Wix.
+If you asked me for the best website builder in 2025, I’d say Squarespace is up there with the best – in fact, our testing found it to be the second-best builder overall, behind Wix.
 Now, when it comes to value for money specifically, Squarespace is tied with GoDaddy for the gold medal.

-While I’ve already mentioned that Wix and Shopify provide some of the same features as Squarespace (but on cheaper plans), Squarespace offers more value for money overall because of its affordability.
 You also don’t need to worry about steep price increases as you scale your business.
-For example, Squarespace’s plans range from £12 to £35 per month (billed annually), whereas Shopify’s plans start at £19 per month and increase to an eye-watering £259 per month (billed annually).
+For example, Squarespace’s plans range from £12 to £79 per month (billed annually), whereas Shopify’s plans start at £19 per month and increase to an eye-watering £259 per month (billed annually).

 How we test website builder pricing